-Through the generous support of FSU’s leadership and administration, the InternFSU: TLH Pilot Program will select 10 local small businesses to each host one paid undergraduate Florida State student intern during the Fall, Spring & Summer semesters.
-The program's mission is to support local companies in building capacity to host paid high-impact internship opportunities in Tallahassee.
+Through the generous support of FSU’s leadership and administration, the InternFSU: TLH Pilot Program selects 10 local small businesses to each host one paid undergraduate Florida State student intern during the Fall, Spring or Summer semesters.

 - To qualify for participation in InternFSU: TLH, a company/business must be: